 Unfortunately, Payton’s rookie card prices haven’t reached the levels you might have expected, despite strong design choices for the likes of his 1990-91 Hoops and 1990-91 Skybox.

-As an investment piece, the Fleer Update is the best bet by far, as long as you’re looking at high-graded versions.
+As an investment piece, the Fleer Update is the best bet, as long as you’re looking at high-graded versions.

 Given the undervalued prices, it’s best to keep an eye out for PSA 10’s only, as they’re generally available in the low three-figure range.